Agenda is tentative and subject to change. All times are in MDT.

 3:10 - 3:30 Panel Discussion

-Topic L2: AI-guided Co-Design/ Digital Twins
+Topic O: AI-guided Co-Design/ Digital Twins

 3:50 - 4:00 Agentic AI for Accelerating Automated Co-design of Neuromorphic Systems – Yihui Ren, BNL